 Under the agreement, Sanofi is responsible for all MM-121 development and manufacturing costs.
 The Company has the right, but not the obligation, to co-promote MM-121 in the United States and to participate in the development of MM-121 through Phase 2 proof of concept trials.
 Sanofi reimburses the Company for direct costs incurred in development and compensates the Company for its internal development efforts based on a full time equivalent ("FTE") rate.
 Also as part of the agreement, the Company was required to manufacture certain quantities of MM-121 and, at Sanofi's and the Company's option, may continue to manufacture additional quantities of MM-121 in the future.
 Sanofi reimburses the Company for direct costs incurred in manufacturing and compensates the Company for its internal manufacturing efforts based on an FTE rate.
-The Company satisfied its manufacturing obligations during 2010 and has elected to continue to manufacture quantities of MM-121.
+The Company has satisfied its manufacturing obligations under the agreement as of June 30, 2013.

 The Company applied revenue recognition guidance to determine whether the performance obligations under this collaboration, including the license, the right to future technology, back-up compounds, participation on steering committees, development services and manufacturing services, could be accounted for separately or as a single unit of accounting.
 The Company determined that its development services performance obligation is considered a separate unit of accounting, as it is set at the Company's option, has stand-alone value and the FTE rate is considered fair value.
 Therefore, the Company recognizes cost reimbursements for MM-121 development services as incurred.
 The Company determined that the license, the right to future technology, back-up compounds, participation on steering committees and manufacturing services performance obligations represented a single unit of accounting.
-As the recognizes revenue from the upfront payment, milestone payment and manufacturing services payments using the contingency-adjusted performance model over the expected development period, which is currently estimated to be 12 years from the effective date of the agreement.
+As the Company cannot reasonably estimate its level of effort over the collaboration, the Company recognizes revenue from the upfront payment, milestone payment and manufacturing services payments using the contingency-adjusted performance model over the expected development period, which is currently estimated to be 12 years from the effective date of the agreement.
 Under this model, when a milestone is earned or manufacturing services are rendered and product is delivered, revenue is immediately recognized on a pro-rata basis in the period the milestone was achieved or product was delivered based on the time elapsed from the effective date of the agreement.
 Thereafter, the remaining portion is recognized on a straight-line basis over the remaining development period.

-During the three months ended March 31, 2012 and 2013, the Company recognized revenue based on the following components of the Sanofi agreement:
+During the three and six months ended June 30, 2012 and 2013, the Company recognized revenue based on the following components of the Sanofi agreement: